Artem723/spider-sence-bot/README.md

   }
 ```

-After that, create an `.env` file write this:
+After that, create an `.env` file and write this:

 ```
 PORT=8080